23 NYCRR Part 500 Is Now in Effect: What Financial Institutions Must Do to Stay Compliant

 Asset Management Under 500.13

-All Covered Entities must create and maintain a complete and accurate asset inventory of their information systems throughout the entire life cycle of ownership (from the time or purchase through disposition).
+All Covered Entities must create and maintain a complete and accurate asset inventory of their information systems throughout the entire lifecycle of ownership (from the time of forecasting through final depreciation).

 These businesses will have to track key information for each asset, including but not limited to the asset’s: